This post was originally part of a “30 Blog Posts in 30 Days” challenge I did with some of my clients, and it has been updated!

 When it comes to stock options, that’s a whooooole other story, where you’ll probably want to a hire a ~Professional Financial Advisor~ for a few hours.
 GURL, if you are dealing with options, DROP THE CASH AND TALK TO SOMEONE WHO KNOWS.
 Not your fave work friends, not your mom (unless she’s a financial advisor), and not me.
 Stock options are NOT TO PLAYED WITH.

 Healthcare is such a variable cost, and sometimes it may be better to go with a lower salary for better health coverage.
-For instance, if your current deductible on your insurance is $1,000 and your new deductible is $7,000 – well, it looks like you’re not getting quit the jump in pay you thought!
+For instance, if your current deductible on your insurance is $1,000 and your new deductible is $7,000 – well, it looks like you’re not getting quite the jump in pay you thought!

 When negotiating, ask the hiring manager/HR rep to send over the insurance options for the position.
 Looking at your healthcare costs for the last year, estimate how much you’ll pay on this plan.